In this article you will learn the 5 signs of emotional abuse that can't be ignored.

 1. Intent of behavior, the first sign of emotional abuse

-Typically, this entitlement is expressed with extreme criticism of the other partner and the belief that their own contributions are of a higher value than the other’s.
+Typically, this entitlement is expressed with extreme criticism of the other partner and the belief that their contributions are of a higher value than the partner's contributions.

-The abuser thinks that his or her authority is ultimate entitlement in the relationship.
+The abuser believes that his or her authority is her or her entitlement in the relationship.
 This gives the abuser the right to dominate and control every other family member.

 2. Power disparity, the second sign of emotional abuse